PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 ## Use-case 4: Write Python functions; group fairness metrics

-Now that we have identified, and described bias in the Imsitu dataset, and we have proposed a method to mitigate bias, we can define a set of metrics that we can use to evaluate the fairness of a binary classification model.
-In this use-case, which is related to the 'Sufficient' criteria of ILO 3.1, you will be asked to write Python functions that calculate and return the outcomes of the group fairness metrics.
+In this use-case, which is related to the 'Sufficient' criteria of ILO 3.1, you will be asked to apply a post-processing bias mitigating method to the output of a binary classification model.
+To do so, you will need to write Python functions to calculate a set of group fairness metrics.

+The teaching teams has trained a binary classification model on a subset of the Imsitu dataset; depicting a man or woman (i.e., nouns: agents), who is either dusting or performing another activity (i.e., verb).
+The protected/sensitive attribute is gender, and for the sake of the exercise, we used the categories 'Man' for the privileged group, and 'Woman' for the unprivileged group.

+In addition, we created two test sets:

+1. 50 images of men dusting, and 50 images of men performing another activity.
+2. 50 images of women dusting, and 50 images of women performing another activity.

+To evaluate the fairness of the binary classification model, we created a confusion matrix for each test set; one for the male agent and another for the female agent.

+If our binary classification model contains bias, then the outcomes of the group fairness metrics will be different for the two test sets.
+In practice, this means that the model will make biased predictions, which in turn may harm individuals by instigating or facilitating an unfair decision-making process.
+For example, when we use our biased classifier to select images for an advertisement campaign, it may only select images of females dusting, thereby reinforcing the (harmful) stereotype that females are homemakers, and males are breadwinners.

 __To solve this use-case, you will need to:__

-- Set up the equations for following group fairness metrics:
+- [ ] Set up the equations for following group fairness metrics:
     - [ ] Demographic Parity
+    - [ ] Predictive Parity
     - [ ] Equal Selection Parity
     - [ ] Conditional Use Accuracy Equality
     - [ ] Equalized Odds